msanvarov/nest-rest-mongo-boilerplate/README.md

 # creates and loads the docker container with required configuration
 $ docker-compose up -d
 ```

-- The following command will set up the project for you (building the Docker images, starting docker-compose stack).
-The Web application and mongo will be exposed to http://localhost:9000 and http://localhost:27017 respectively
+- The following command will set up and run the docker project for quick use.
+Then the web application, and MongoDB will be exposed to http://localhost:9000 and http://localhost:27017 respectively.

 ### 🔒 Environment Configuration